 The gardens are huge and if you visit in the middle of the afternoon (like I did) it’ll be extremely hot, but it’s worth it.
 The orchid garden set me back $5 and I was beginning to feel ripped off, until I saw Kristen Stewart filming a science fiction movie there.
 It took her 2 takes to walk down a garden path, and even though I can’t stand Twilight it’s always cool to see famous people.

 The river at Clarke Quay (and Boat/Robertson Quay) is lined with restaurants and bars, and if you’re feeling hungry and don’t mind shelling out for an expensive meal it’s a great place to eat.
 The Asian Civilizations Museum is also worth a look – it’s one of the better museums I’ve been to in Southeast Asia.
 This area comes alive at night, so if you’re looking to do some clubbing it’s a good option.
+Looking for a budget hotel close to Clarke Quay?
+We stayed at Fragrance Hotel – Riverside and it was great!

 If you’re into shopping go to Orchard road, if you aren’t then I’d avoid it…